Air Conditioning System 101

 Step 2: Find and Test the Capacitors

 There are two capacitors in most RV air conditioners.
-These capacitors store energy to start the motor and run the motor and are essential for AC units to run efficiently.
-The indications that one of these capacitors is malfunctioning are:
+These capacitors store energy to start and run the motor and are essential for travel trailer AC units to run efficiently.
+The indications that one of these capacitors are malfunctioning is:

 To troubleshoot the capacitors, you can follow these steps: